Wild Card (2015 film): Plot

 Holly splits the money with Nick and leaves Las Vegas.
 Nick takes Cyrus to a casino and whilst playing blackjack with dealer friend Cassandra, Nick goes on a huge winning streak with the next dealer, amassing over a half a million dollars.
 But when he goes to the cashier, he has a sudden anxiety attack and decides to keep on gambling, eventually losing all his winnings (as well as his original $25,000) on a single blackjack bet with Cassandra.
 The next morning, Cyrus, revealed to be a self-made millionaire, wants Nick to mentor him on being brave, but Nick declines.
-At the bar, DeMarco's boys arrive to deliver Nick to DeMarco, but Nick fends them off.
+At the bar, DeMarco's men arrive to deliver Nick to DeMarco, but Nick fends them off.

 Nick meets with Baby, the mafia boss of Las Vegas.
 Baby has received a complaint from DeMarco, who claims that Nick broke into his hotel room, pistol-whipped him, and killed two of his men – all to fund his gambling addiction.
-Baby takes Nick to a room with DeMarco, where Nick tells his side of the story: that DeMarco killed his own guys, to save face after begging for his life, and that DeMarco bears a cut on his sex.
+Baby takes Nick to a room with DeMarco, where Nick tells his side of the story: that DeMarco killed his own men, to save face after begging for his life, and that DeMarco bears a cut on his penis.
 Baby tells DeMarco to drop his pants to prove Nick wrong, but he refuses and leaves.

 At the local diner, Cyrus offers Nick a check for $500,000 and a plane ticket to Corsica for what he has learned from Nick.
-DeMarco and his crew appear in the diner.
+DeMarco and his men appear in the diner.
 Cyrus shows his newfound manliness by singing loudly as a distraction so Nick can escape.
 Nick thinks about his sailboat and then kills the thugs and DeMarco with his utensils behind the diner.

 Afterwards, Cyrus insists Nick take the check and the ticket, and Nick accepts.
 Nick then drives out of Las Vegas.